welldonestudio/welldonestudio.github.io/docs/tutorials/near/rust/near-contract.md

    ![1_4](./img/1_4.png '1_4')

 :::note
-To understand more about the WELLDONE CODE and how to utilize it, click the `Documentation` button to go to the [Welldone Studio Docs](https://docs.welldonestudio.io/code/deploy-and-run) page.
+To understand more about the WELLDONE Code and how to utilize it, click the `Documentation` button to go to the [WELLDONE Studio Docs](https://docs.welldonestudio.io/code/deploy-and-run) page.
 Also, please feel free to report any issues you encounter while using it by clicking `Make an issue` button.
 :::

 ## Write a Smart Contract in NEAR using WELLDONE Code